This page provides information on the V-Ray Object Properties.

 Object ID – Specifies an ID for the object.
 This is used by the MultiMatte render element which creates selection masks based on Object IDs.

-Generated Caustics Mult. – A multiplier that controls how much caustics the object generates.
+Generated Caustics Mult. – Specifies a multiplier that controls how much caustics the object generates.
 Note that in order to generate caustics, an object must have a reflective or refractive material.

-Received Caustics Mult. – A multiplier that controls how much caustics the object receives.
+Received Caustics Mult. – Specifies a multiplier that controls how much caustics the object receives.
 When light is refracted by objects that generate caustics, the resulting caustics are only visible when they are projected on caustics receivers.